dongzili/ARO_archive_pipline/README.md

 # ARO_archive_pipline
 Pipline to sync data from groundhog to niagara, and then archive them into HPSS.

-NOTE:
+### NOTE:
 * It will group per 1000 files(~65G) into a tarball for optimal archiving speed.
 * No checksum is included, but the scripts will compare the file number in groundhog, niagara and HPSS tarball.
-If the number does not match, the script will automatically repeat its previous procedure.
+If the number does not match, the script will automatically repeat the previous step.

-SETUP(only do it once):
+### SETUP(only do it once):
 1. create a ~/.popt file and put the following line in it: rsync alias -s -vrtlD -e "ssh"
 2. make sure you can type "ssh groundhog" in niagara and login into groundhog without passwords